mshumayl/shumayldotcom/content/about.md

 image: '/images/test-img.jpg'
 ---

-My name is Shumayl Asmawi, and I am a Systems Engineer at HP Inc (Hewlett-Packard).
-In my professional life, I build software systems that support HP's manufacturing operations, from web apps to industrial data pipelines.
+Hi!
+I'm Shumayl.
+I'm a cloud engineer at Deloitte, working with the global AWS platform team.
+Previously, I was a systems engineer with the Digital Transformation team at HP Inc.

+My current passions revolve around infrastructure-as-code, microservices, and cloud automation.

+I also enjoy exploring and writing about technology and software in general.

+I am a proud alumnus of Universiti Teknologi PETRONAS, where I obtained a degree in physics.

 In my free time, I enjoy tinkering with open source projects and building with cool new software technologies.
-I also created [AI-Daleel](https://ai-daleel.com/), an AI-powered al-Quran research tool.
+I created [AI-Daleel](https://ai-daleel.com/) to help me easily search for Quranic verses.

 On this site, I share my insights, knowledge, and ideas on the things that I learn and discover in my professional and personal projects.
 Most of my personal projects are open-sourced on [GitHub](https://github.com/mshumayl/).